jupp0r/rsjpeg/README.md

 # rsjpeg

-This is a toy project implementing a json decoder in safe Rust.
+This is a toy project implementing a jpeg decoder in safe Rust.
 Eventually, the goal is to provide a libjpeg ABI compatible decoder for applications where security outweighs performance.